mozsearch/mozsearch/docs/newrepo.md

 ```

 This will spew out a lot of output as it does stuff, and either end in an error (which you will need to debug), or deploy
-the web server in your vagrant VM which you will be able to access from http://localhost:16995/.
+the web server in your container which you will be able to access from http://localhost:16995/.

 Once any issues are debugged, push a PR with your changes to the `mozsearch-mozilla` repo.